-As was the custom for Loreto nuns, she took on the title of "mother" upon making her final vows and thus became known as Mother Teresa.
+On May 24, 1937, she took her Final Profession of Vows to a life of poverty, chastity and obedience.
+As was the custom for Loreto nuns, she took on the title of "Mother" upon making her final vows and thus became known as Mother Teresa.
 Mother Teresa continued to teach at Saint Mary's, and in 1944 she became the school's principal.
 Through her kindness, generosity and unfailing commitment to her students' education, she sought to lead them to a life of devotion to Christ.
 "Give me the strength to be ever the light of their lives, so that I may lead them at last to you," she wrote in prayer.

-However, on September 10, 1946, Mother Teresa experienced a second calling that would forever transform her life.
-She was riding a train from Calcutta to the Himalayan foothills for a retreat when Christ spoke to her and told her to abandon teaching to work in the slums of Calcutta aiding the city's poorest and sickest people.
-"I want Indian Nuns, Missionaries of Charity, who would be my fire of love amongst the poor, the sick, the dying and the little children," she heard Christ say to her on the train that day.
-"You are I know the most incapable person -- weak and sinful but just because you are that -- I want to use You for My glory.
-Wilt thou refuse?"
+However, on September 10, 1946, Mother Teresa experienced a second calling, the "call within a call" that would forever transform her life.
+She was riding in a train from Calcutta to the Himalayan foothills for a retreat when she said Christ spoke to her and told her to abandon teaching to work in the slums of Calcutta aiding the city's poorest and sickest people.

-Since Mother Teresa had taken a vow of obedience, she could not leave her convent without official permission.
-After nearly a year and a half of lobbying, in January 1948 she finally received approval from the local Archbishop Ferdinand Périer to pursue this new calling.
-That August, wearing the blue and white sari that she would always wear in public for the rest of her life, she left the Loreto convent and wandered out into the city.
-After six months of basic medical training, she voyaged for the first time into Calcutta's slums with no more specific goal than to aid "the unwanted, the unloved, the uncared for."
+But since Mother Teresa had taken a vow of obedience, she could not leave her convent without official permission.
+After nearly a year and a half of lobbying, in January 1948 she finally received approval to pursue this new calling.
+That August, donning the blue-and-white sari that she would wear in public for the rest of her life, she left the Loreto convent and wandered out into the city.
+After six months of basic medical training, she voyaged for the first time into Calcutta's slums with no more specific a goal than to aid "the unwanted, the unloved, the uncared for."

 Mother Teresa quickly translated this somewhat vague calling into concrete actions to help the city's poor.
 She began an open-air school and established a home for the dying destitute in a dilapidated building she convinced the city government to donate to her cause.
-In October 1950, she won canonical recognition for a new congregation, the Missionaries of Charity, which she founded with only 12 members -- most of them former teachers or pupils from St. Mary's School.
+In October 1950, she won canonical recognition for a new congregation, the Missionaries of Charity, which she founded with only a handful of members—most of them former teachers or pupils from St. Mary's School.

 As the ranks of her congregation swelled and donations poured in from around India and across the globe, the scope of Mother Teresa's charitable activities expanded exponentially.
 Over the course of the 1950s and 1960s, she established a leper colony, an orphanage, a nursing home, a family clinic and a string of mobile health clinics.

-In February 1965, Pope John Paul VI bestowed the Decree of Praise upon the Missionaries of Charity, which prompted Mother Teresa to begin expanding internationally.
-By the time of her death in 1997, the Missionaries of Charity numbered over 4,000 -- in addition to thousands more lay volunteers -- with 610 foundations in 123 countries on all seven continents.
+In February 1965, Pope Paul VI bestowed the Decree of Praise upon the Missionaries of Charity, which prompted Mother Teresa to begin expanding internationally.
+By the time of her death in 1997, the Missionaries of Charity numbered more than 4,000—in addition to thousands more lay volunteers—with 610 foundations in 123 countries around the world.